Pte George Louis Parris (1899 – 1918)

 It is with deep regret I have to inform you of the death of your son, which occurred September 13th.
 He was hit by machine gun bullets in an attack on that morning, and died soon afterwards, suffering very little pain.
 He was buried with some more of the battalion behind the firing line.
 He is a great loss to the Company and was greatly loved by his Platoon.
 I wish to convey to you the Company’s and my deepest sympathy in your great loss.

-George’s grave is in Vaulx Hill Cemetery in the Pas de Calais and a memorial service was held for him in Platt Church in October 1918 during which it was mentioned that he had been a member of the Church choir and also the Platt Guild.
+George’s grave is in Vaulx Hill Cemetery in the Pas de Calais, and a memorial service was held for him in Platt Church in October 1918, during which the vicar mentioned that he had been a member of the Church choir and the Platt Guild.